-Other major laws governing labour relations and employment conditions include the Gender Equality in Employment Act (GEEA), the Labour Insurance Act, the Labour Pension Fund Act (LPFA) and the Occupational Safety and Health Act (OSHA).
+Other major laws governing labour relations and employment conditions include the Gender Equality in Employment Act (GEEA), the Labour Insurance Act, the Labour Pension Fund Act (LPFA), the Occupational Safety and Health Act (OSHA), and the Occupational Accident-Incurred Workers Protection Act.

-The MOL at the central government level and the labour bureaus at the local government levels (labour bureau) are the main government bodies that administer and enforce the employment laws.
-The MOL's rulings are heavily relied on in the application of employment laws, and are normally respected by courts to determine individual cases.
-However, courts may make their decisions independently based on their interpretation of the relevant law provision.
+The Ministry of Labour (MOL) at the central government level and the labour bureaus at the local government level (labour bureau) are the main government bodies that administer and enforce the employment laws.
+The MOL's interpretation rulings are the important source in the application of employment laws, but the courts have final say in individual cases.